PeterForth/ForthWin-Download/README.md

 More files to try   :  https://github.com/ForthWin/ForthWinUsersGroup

-After that , please send us  your   toughts, critics and development participation,
+Send us  your  toughts, ideas, and sign to our group for development participation,

+We need from full forth programms, to code snippets in Forth.
+Development participation or

-all is welcome.
-We need programmers, code snippets in Forth, manual writers, for short step by step guides
+help in manual writing or  step by step guides are always welcome.

-introductions to forth, implementing other language interfaces to forth, make videos of yours programs running
+Introductions to forth, implementing in other languages interfaces to forth, ow if you have videos of yours

-on ForthWin, etc.
+programs running  on ForthWin.

 ForthWin is a team work